Infosys/Infosys-Agentic-Foundry/Infosys-Agentic-Foundry-Frontend/README.md

 ## Disclaimer

 This software is provided "as is", without warranty of any kind.
 See the [LICENSE.md](LICENSE.md) file for more details.

+© 2024-25 Infosys Limited, Bangalore, India.
+All Rights Reserved.
+Infosys believes the information in this document is accurate as of its publication date; such information is subject to change without notice.
+Infosys acknowledges the proprietary rights of other companies to the trademarks, product names and such other intellectual property rights mentioned in this document.
+Except as expressly permitted, neither this documentation nor any part of it may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, printing, photocopying, recording or otherwise, without the prior permission of Infosys Limited and/or any named intellectual property rights holders under this document.